 Figuring out whether or not a certain situation is worthy of filing a lawsuit is a task on its own.
 While it’s easy to assume that initiating a case is as simple as calling your lawyer and expressing your dissatisfaction with a particular experience, there’s so much more to this process than meets the eye.

-As much as we enjoy fighting for our clients’ rights in personal injury cases, at the J. Gonzalez Law Firm, we know that this is only half the battle.
+As much as we enjoy fighting for our clients’ rights in personal injury cases, at the J. Gonzalez Injury Attorneys, we know that this is only half the battle.
 It’s so important for our clients—prospective or past—to know all the ins and outs that coincide with seeking justice for a matter legally, no matter the type of case they’re pursuing.

 While we’ve delved deep into determining whether a situation requires legal action, now it’s time to start thinking about what happens after that point: when and where do you file a lawsuit?
 The answer to this loaded question can be a little complex at first glance.